Ahmedbennaji/LAMP/README.md

 # LAMP
-social network a website connects you to people.
+social network a website connects you to friends